amirkarimi/cake-blog-posts/01-apply-settings-using-sbt-auto-plugin/blog-post.md

 You have a multi-project `build.sbt` and want to apply some settings for all projects in a DRY way.

-You can define the common settings earlier and use them later:
+The simplest way is to define the common settings earlier as a `Seq` and use them later:

 ```sbt
 lazy val commonSettings = Seq(